-(July 1, 2015 - June 30, 2016)
+(July 1, 2016 - June 30, 2017)

-Part 1 of the survey MUST be completed first for four-year colleges and universities and first, along with Part 4, for two-year colleges with bachelor's degrees to determine the proper SREB category for each of the institutions in your report.
-Once again, only those institutions meeting the criteria for a different category for the third consecutive time will be changed to a new category.
-Institutions that might be eligible for reclassification are identified in the data template.
+Part 1 of the survey should be completed first for four-year colleges and universities and two-year college that offer bachelor's degrees and first, along with Part 4, for two-year colleges and technical institutes or colleges to determine the proper SREB category for each of the institutions.
+Again, only those institutions meeting the criteria for a different category for the third consecutive year will be changed to a new category.
+Institutions that might be eligible for reclassification are identified in the survey template.

-This part of the survey combines the request for the classification verification information and the request for degrees and awards conferred.
-Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2015-16 year in the appropriate column and revise any 2014-15 entries as necessary.
+This part of the survey combines the request for degrees and awards conferred and the request for data used in placing institutions in SREB categories.
+Enter the degrees and other awards (not graduates) for each college, university or technical institution for the 2016-17 year in the appropriate column and revise any 2015-16 entries as necessary.
 Please use the IPEDS definition of a degree, "an award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies."

-For institutions awarding doctoral degrees, enter the doctoral degrees in the 10 highest volume fields (based on the 2-digit CIP code) to permit classification verification.
-For institutions awarding master's, education specialist, and post-master's degrees, enter the degrees in the 10 highest volume fields (2-digit CIP) to permit classification verification.
+For institutions awarding doctoral degrees, enter the doctoral degrees in the 10 highest volume fields (based on the 2-digit CIP code).
+For institutions awarding master's, education specialist, and post-master's degrees, enter the degrees in the 10 highest volume fields (2-digit CIP).
+These data will be used in placing institutions in SREB categories.

-For all institutions awarding bachelor's degrees, enter the number of bachelor's degrees that are identified as teacher preparation degrees (1) by major according to a teacher education CIP-code designation (principally CIP codes 13.10, 13.12 and 13.13); or (2) by virtue of taking other requisite teacher education courses; or (3) those otherwise identified as teacher preparation degrees.
+For all institutions awarding bachelor's degrees, enter the number of bachelor's degrees that are identified as teacher preparation degrees (1) by major according to a teacher education CIP-code designation (principally CIP codes 13.10, 13.12 and 13.13); or (2) by virtue of taking other requisite teacher education courses; or (3) by an alternative method of identifying teacher preparation degrees.
 (In the case of (3), please insert a comment explaining how these degrees are identified as teacher preparation.)

-For two-year colleges awarding bachelor's degrees, enter the bachelor's degrees in the five highest volume fields to permit classification verification.
+For two-year colleges awarding bachelor's degrees, enter the bachelor's degrees in the five highest volume fields to be used in placing institutions into SREB categories.
 Please note that this step is not required for other institutions offering bachelor's degrees.